Gaëtan Wittebolle.

 Major featureBrainstorm → Plan → Execute → Check → Review → Commit → Memory"Full Stripe payment system"

-The 3 survival reflexes
+The 4 survival reflexes

 These reflexes come from the best practices shared by Boris Cherny (creator of Claude Code) and the community.
 They make a massive difference in the quality of long sessions.
+Since 2026, four slash commands cover the full lifecycle of a session, learn them by heart.

 /compact, manage your context